revel/revel/README.md

 - install [gb](http://code.google.com/p/go-gb/): `goinstall github.com/skelterjohn/go-gb/gb`
 - build the play command line tool with gb: `gb src/play/cmd`
-- run the sample app: `./bin/play`
+- run the sample app: `./bin/play src/play/sample`

+# File layout

+Go Play! depends on the layout prescribed by goinstall (and the new go command line tool).
+(TODO: link)

+Play must be installed in the same GOPATH as the user app -- it uses that assumption to find its own source, e.g. for finding templates.

 # Scratch space